KaylaSeenarine/Study-Buddy-/README.md

 # Study-Buddy-
-An AI that can help with my homework
+An quizzer to help with exam prep